Naveed-Naqi/mui-rff-template/README.md

 ## initialValues (Array) [Required]

 An array of initial values.
-Each element of the array is the same as the initialValues prop for an individual Form Template, and represents one page of the form
+Each element of the array is the same as the initialValues prop for an individual Form Template, and represents one page of the form.
+Must include one ever for evey field in the form.

 ## labels (Array) [Optional]